 More than a decade ago, Dr. Phillip Duncan, a professor at West Chester University–now Professor Emeritus–began placing undergraduate students as therapists working with children on the autism spectrum.
 One of Dr. Duncan's students, Jennifer Dawson–greatly inspired by her undergraduate experiences–dedicated her career to working with individuals with developmental disabilities, within the field of behavior analysis.
 In partnership with West Chester University, Dr. Duncan applied for grant funding to conduct a needs assessment of region.
 Dr. Dawson worked with Dr. Duncan on the resulting grant to determine a significant need for high quality services for individuals with autism.
 This evidence provided Drs.
 Duncan and Dawson the opportunity to establish SPARC.

 SPARC first opened in March of 2007, staffed by Dr. Dawson, led by Dr. Duncan, and supported by Dr. Duncan's wife, Mary.
 The center partnered with the West Chester University Foundation in May 2007, and received its non-profit 501c3 status in October 2007.
-During the early days, Dr. Dawson provided behavioral feeding treatment, behavioral consultations, and diagnostic evaluations to area families.
-Dr. Murphy joined the clinic in the summer of 2007 as a volunteer and research consultant, running SPARC's first social skills group in partnership with the WCU Daycare.
+During the early days, Dr. Duncan served as Executive Director and Dr. Dawson as Clinical Director.
+Dr. Dawson provided behavioral feeding treatment, behavioral consultations, and diagnostic evaluations to area families.
+Dr. Corinne Murphy joined the clinic in the summer of 2007 as a volunteer and research consultant, running SPARC's first social skills group in partnership with the WCU Daycare, later serving as Executive Director for 6 years.
 Cherie Fishbaugh joined the growing clinic in 2008, leading the expansion of the social skills, preschool readiness, and adults programs.
 Cherie became SPARC's first full-time employee later that year.

 SPARC continues to grow in services available as well as staff.
 Alyssa Miller, Dena Kelly, Desiree Heckers, and Susan Bray, all apart of WCU community as former students themselves or in training current WCU students,, have joined the SPARC team.
 Additionally, SPARC provides state of the art training to our university student volunteers and practicum students as they learn the behavioral based compentencies necessary to be effective therapists.
 SPARC is proud of our university students as they are recruited by many of the top master's and doctoral ABA programs in the country including Western Michigan University, Ohio State University, Temple University, and Univeristy of Maryland-Baltimore/Kennedy Krieger Institute.